grrlgeek/azuresql-alert-runbook-xe/README.md

 ## SQL Managed Instance setup

-Create login and user in SQL MI master database for the Automation managed identity using the script [“SQL perms for Auto Runbook with XE.sql”.](./SQL%20perms%20for%20Auto%20Runbook%20with%20XE.sql)
+Create login and user in SQL MI master database for the Automation managed identity using the script [SQL perms for Auto Runbook with XE.sql.](./SQL%20perms%20for%20Auto%20Runbook%20with%20XE.sql)

 ## Automation Runbook setup

-Create Runbook using the [script "Automation Runbook call XE.ps1".](./Automation%20Runbook%20call%20XE.ps1) The first section passes the automation account’s managed identity token to authenticate to the MI.
+Create Runbook using the script [Automation Runbook call XE.ps1.](./Automation%20Runbook%20call%20XE.ps1) The first section passes the automation account’s managed identity token to authenticate to the MI.
 The second section creates a connection and runs a T-SQL command.

 ## Alert setup
 Set up the Alert using the Azure portal.
 Go to SQL MI > Monitoring > Alerts.